-After a fairly average Lake District summer, autumn is definitely here.
+After a typical Lake District summer, autumn is definitely here.

 We’ve had a couple of light frosts and the leaves have started to take on the golden hues that make the passing of summer a little more bearable.